NEWSROOM

 • Tirzepatide: Brand names Mounjaro and Zepbound

-• Mounjaro is only FDA-approved for T2DM and is held to the same criteria as Trulicity.
+• Mounjaro is only FDA approved for approved for T2DM and is held to the same criteria as Trulicity.
 Zepbound is for weight loss and is held to the criteria mentioned in the third column.

 Carrier Commission Disclaimer